-At Age Maidstone one of the ways we try to beat loneliness in later life is through our West Kent Befriending Service project, where a volunteer visits an older person once a week in their own home.
+At Age UK Maidstone one of the ways we try to beat loneliness in later life is through our Befriending Service, where a volunteer visits an older person once a week in their own home.

 What is befriending?

 Each older person is assigned a befriender, who provides friendly conversation and companionship on a regular basis over a long period of time.